Priapos1004/SAM_ML/README.md

 RandomForestClassifier = RFC()
 ```

---> in the '[examples](https://github.com/Priapos1004/SAM_ML/tree/main/examples)' folder you can find notebooks with code snippets that explain the usage of the package and it is also worth to look into the [wiki](https://github.com/Priapos1004/SAM_ML/wiki) of the repo.
+--> in the '[examples](https://github.com/Priapos1004/SAM_ML/tree/main/examples)' folder you can find notebooks with code snippets that explain the usage of the package and it is also worth to look into the [wiki](https://github.com/Priapos1004/SAM_ML/wiki) and [docs](https://priapos1004.github.io/SAM_ML/) of the repo.